umutseven92/SharpChain/README.md

 # SharpChain
-SharpChain is a simple block chain implementation for educational purposes, written in C#.
-It is a simpler, smaller model of the Bitcoin block chain.
-I believe it makes it easier to see how the block chain actually works nicely.
+SharpChain is a simple blockchain implementation for educational purposes, written in C#.
+It is a simpler, smaller model of the Bitcoin blockchain.
+I believe it makes it easier to see how the blockchain actually works nicely.

 ## Prerequisites
 .NET Core 2.0 SDK